fitzee/bankapp-cdk/README.md

 # A CDK'ized Version of the Demo Banking Service

+UPDATE Jan-21-2020:
+  * Now takes advantage of EventBridge native support in CloudFormation
+  * Remove CustomResource code to create event bus etc.
+  * Will send an email via SNS subscription for human approved events

 Install the CDK with `npm install -g aws-cdk`

 Run the `pip install -r requirements.txt` command to install the necessary Python modules.